omkar-shelke25/cka-killercoda/PersistentVolumeClaim-Mount-Storage/step1.md

 1. **PersistentVolume**: A PV named `nginx-pv` with 700Mi capacity exists (manifest at `/src/nginx/nginx-pv.yaml`)
 2. **Deployment manifest**: Located at `/src/nginx/nginx-deployment.yaml` (needs volume configuration)
 3. **Service**: A NodePort service is already deployed at port 30339
+4. *Before creating the PVC and mounting it, ensure that the PV is available, properly configured, and verify where the data is stored.*

 **Your tasks:**